Table of Contents

 From the mono top block to the 1st, 2nd, and 3rd order bases, the image also illustrates that each ambisonic order can be viewed as a pyramid with respectively 4, 9, and 16 channels.

-The ambisonic file's ordering is different within Wwise than its initial import or possible export.
-Although Wwise expects an imported ambisonic file to use the conventional FuMa ordering, once within Wwise it converts them to the newer ACN ordering with SN3D normalization.
-However, it keeps FuMa lettering.
+Wwise converts FuMa ordering to the newer ACN ordering with SN3D normalization.
+However, it keeps FuMa lettering up to the third order.
 That is, in the preceding image, the FuMa ordering would be read from left to right, corresponding to W Y Z X V T R S U Q O M K L N P. Meters and the graph view of the authoring tool's Source Editor use this hybrid display of ACN ordering.

 This also means that development of custom plug-ins works with the Wwise-converted ACN ordering.
 Files recorded with the Wwise Recorder plug-in on an ambisonics-enabled bus can use FuMa ordering (thereby producing files that can be imported into Wwise) or ACN ordering.
 This is determined by the Ambisonic Channel Ordering option.